Moebytes/Moepictures/readme.md

 Tags support custom grouping, useful to separate each characters specific tags in images with multiple characters.
 The syntax is
 `Character-1{tag-1 tag-2 tag-3} Character-2{tag-1 tag-2 tag-3}`.

+### MoeText

+MoeText is our custom language used to format styling in comments and replies.
+It also handles linking to items such as posts.
+See https://moepictures.net/help#commenting for the list of formatting replacements.

 ### Design

 Our design is available here: https://www.figma.com/design/f7fQmrcMwfKOGYUnHnXZ0B/Moepictures-Website